innat/HybridModel-GradCAM/README.md

 ## DISCLAIMER
 - The implementation of swin-transformer in tf.keras is mostly borrowed from [VcampSoldiers/Swin-Transformer-Tensorflow](https://github.com/VcampSoldiers/Swin-Transformer-Tensorflow) and [keras-code-examples](https://keras.io/examples/vision/swin_transformers/).
 - Please note, none of the un-official implementation is efficient enough; there are some possible bugs.
 So, consider it if you use this.
 Please refer to the official implementation in pytorch in that case.
-- Also, this is just for demonstration purpose.

 ## Runing Code